beltima/Product-Analytics-Retention-Case-Study/README.md

 * `ads_revenue`: revenues from advertising
 * `sessions`: number of sessions made
 * `meaningful_reactions`: number of meaningful reactions the user had

----
-Once finished, you can send back your case to the Talent Acquisition member you are in contact with.

-Good luck!